open-contracting/kingfisher-process/docs/cli/new-transform-upgrade-1-0-to-1-1.rst

     python ocdskingfisher-process-cli new-transform-upgrade-1-0-to-1-1 17

 After creating it, you should run transform-collection to actually do the work.
-See :doc:`cli-transform-collection`
+See :doc:`cli/transform-collection`